openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 ▸ **useConnectedExtensions**(`slotName`): [`ConnectedExtension`](interfaces/ConnectedExtension.md)[]

 Gets the assigned extension for a given extension slot name.
-Considers if offline or online.
+Considers if offline or online, and what feature flags are enabled.

 #### Parameters